wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-conditional-access-on-premises-setup.md

-## Upgrade your Active Directory Domain Services Schema
+## Upgrade your Active Directory Domain Services <!-- deleted by customization schema --><!-- keep by customization: begin --> Schema <!-- keep by customization: end -->
 > [AZURE.NOTE]
 > Upgrading your Active Directory schema cannot be reversed.
 It is recommended that you first perform this in a test environment.